okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 ## Overview

 The Okta Brands feature enables you to customize parts of your org's end-user experience.
 For example, you can customize the colors and images on your Okta sign-in pages, error pages, and Okta End-User Dashboard.
 You can customize email templates in multiple languages and create custom email domains for outgoing Okta emails.
-For general information, see the [main article on brands](/docs/concepts/brands).
+For general information, see the [Brands concept article](/docs/concepts/brands).

-If your org is part of a paid Okta account, you can use Terraform to [customize the look and feel of sign-in pages and Okta templates for multiple brands](/docs/guides/terraform-mange-multiple-domains/).
-You can still modify the default brand if your organization doesn't support multibrand customization (such as Developer Edition orgs).
+## Configure the default brand or add a brand

-## Set up your configuration
+You can use Terraform to customize the default brand of an Okta organization.
+You may be able to customize multiple brands if that's supported by your org.

 ### Check if your org supports multibrand customization